microchip-pic-avr-examples/avr16eb32-tce-and-wex-new-features-examples-mplab-mcc/TCE_Scaling/README.md

 <br>The range of the duty cycles is scaled to 0-150% of the PERIOD
 <br><img src="../images/Scaling_0_150.png">

-<br>PD5 and PD4 pins that toggle every 10ms respective every 40ms
+<br>PD5 and PD4 pins that toggle every 10 ms, respective every 40 ms
 <br><img src="../images/IO_Toggles_Scaling.png">

 ## Summary

-This project shows how to use the TCE to generate PWM signals in dual ramp mode and how the different scaling modes affect the values of PWM duty cycles from CMP channels of TCE, depending on the set amplitude and offset.
+This project shows how to use the TCE to generate PWM signals in Dual-Ramp mode and how the different scaling modes affect the values of PWM duty cycles from CMP channels of TCE, depending on the set amplitude and offset.